 Coming Soon - | Ontario || Newfoundland || Quebec |

-In total there are said to be over 200 ski resorts in Canada and the bigger hills provide snowboarding terrain parks, bowls and tree runs ideal for snowboarders.
-And then there are large mountain resort villages, designated townships, with every service under the sun.
-Most Canada ski hills have a lodge and provide snowboard rentals and lessons.
-The larger mountain resorts are self contained villages with services including accommodations, gift shops, restaurants, coffee shops, pubs, ski shops, liquor store, entertainment, retail stores and attractions.
+The bigger ski hills provide snowboarding terrain parks, bowls and tree runs ideal for snowboarders.
+And then there are large mountain resort villages, designated townships, with every service possible under the sun.
+The larger mountain ski and snowboard villages enjoy services like accommodations, gift shops, restaurants, coffee shops, pubs, ski shops, liquor store, entertainment, retail stores and attractions.

 Each ski hill has a selection of shared runs for both sking and snowboarding.
 The ski runs are ranked in difficulty.
 They include green (easy), blue (intermediate) and black diamond (difficult) ski runs.
 All ski and snowboard trails are serviced by a network of chair lifts, gondolas, t-bars and tow ropes.
 Make sure you select the right trails based on your abilities because getting stuck is not a great way to spend your snowboarding vacation in Canada.